Start9Labs/documentation/site/source/user-manual/flashing/index.rst

 Flashing
 ========

 Here you will find our flashing guides for Raspberry Pi and x86 (most desktops, laptops, mini PCs, servers, etc) architectures.
-Librem Mini owners can use the firmware flashing guide to get embassyOS-specific firmware.
+Librem Mini owners can use the firmware flashing guide to get StartOS-specific firmware.

 .. raw:: html